 Managed service providers and colocation providers once operated in unrelated markets, targeted different clients, and performed separate services.
-Today, the lines continue to blur as colocation, enterprise hosting, private cloud, and managed services serve the same/similar markets.
+The lines continue to blur today as colocation, enterprise hosting, private cloud, and managed services serve the same/similar markets.

-Many colocation providers express difficulty staying on task, identifying the right clients and partners, and maintaining pricing power.
+Many colocation providers struggle to stay on task, identify the right clients and partners, and maintain pricing power.

 Providing Managed Services